-The player decreases the marker on the trend scale of each other player by 1 space.
+Solution of the second scale of each other player by 1 space.

-The player changes their party program - see page 8 (2 Changes to the party programs).
+■ The player changes their party program - see page 8 (2) Changes to the party programs).

 The player takes the topmost poll without auctioning it off, thus without paying for it and then decides whether to publish it or not - see page 11 (3 Auctioning off of Polls).